MechanicalRabbit/DataKnots.jl/doc/src/start.md

     1 │ JEFFERY A  101442    true │
     =#

-Well-tested pipelines may benefit from being given a `Tag` so that their definitions are suppressed in larger compositions.
+Well-tested pipelines may benefit from a `Tag` so that their definitions are suppressed in larger compositions.

     GT100K = Tag(:GT100K, :gt100k => It.salary .> 100000)
     #-> GT100K